omkarkalamkar/jdk-1041/docs/src/knowledge_base/commands/low/assign_resources_command.rst

     7. The following **state requirements** are applied for the **command execution** :-

         a.
 TMC Subarray is in `'observation state'` **EMPTY** or **IDLE** .
-        b.
-TMC Subarray node is `'available'` - which requires CSP, SDP, MCCS systems to be `'available'`.
+        b. :term:`telescopeAvailability` is checked to ensure the subsystems (SubarryNode, CSP, SDP and MCCS) are :term:`available`

     8. The command execution involves below key operations :-
         a. `'transaction ID'` is removed from the input JSON